A SHORT HISTORY OF FINLAND

 By Tim Lambert

 The first humans arrived in Finland about 7,000 BC after the end of the last ice age.
 The earliest Finns were stone-age hunters and gatherers.
-Over the millennia successive waves of people entered Finland.
+Over thousands of years, successive waves of people entered Finland.
 After 2,500 BC people in Finland lived by farming.
 About 1,500 BC they learned to make tools and weapons from bronze.
 About 500 BC people in Finland learned to use iron.
-However the Finns had little or no contact with the classical civilisations of Greece and Rome.
+However, the Finns had little or no contact with the classical civilizations of Greece and Rome.

 FINLAND IN THE MIDDLE AGES

 However the Swedes had rivals in Finland.
 The Danes invaded Finland twice, in 1191 and in 1202.
-Furthermore the Novgorodians (from part of what is now Russia) hoped to control Finland and convert the people to the Eastern Orthodox Church.
+Furthermore, the Novgorodians (from part of what is now Russia) hoped to control Finland and convert the people to the Eastern Orthodox Church.
 They fought the Swedes at the River Neva in 1240 and won a decisive victory.
-However the Swedes returned in 1249.
+However, the Swedes returned in 1249.
 Earl Birger led this second crusade.
-He succeeded in conquering Hame and built a castle at Hameelinna.
-Finally in 1291 a native Finn was made bishop of Turku.
+He succeeded in conquering Hame and built a castle at Hameenlinna.
+Finally, in 1291 a native Finn was made bishop of Turku.

-However in 1596-97 Finnish peasants rose in rebellion in the Club War (so called because the peasants were armed with clubs).
+However in 1596-97 Finnish peasants rose in rebellion in the Club War (so-called because the peasants were armed with clubs).
 The nobles ruthlessly suppressed the rebellion.
-Afterwards the peasants condition did not improve but Finland became an integral part of Sweden.
+Afterward, the peasant's condition did not improve but Finland became an integral part of Sweden.

 The end of the 17th century and the beginning of the 18th were years of hardship for the Finns.
 In 1696-97 there was a severe famine.
 Malnutrition and disease reduced the population of Finland by about a third.